zoltan-nz/notes/topics.md

 - More forms on the same page
 - Using vagrant for projects...
 (Don't use 4.2.14 virtualbox...)
 - Test results about why faster ruby in virtual machine than in native way...
+- Use for determining remote ruby: $ which ruby

 ##Install haml -> erb converter: HERBALIZER